Is Iodine Safe for Women with Underactive Thyroid or Hashimoto’s?

 That’s why correcting gut imbalances and not just focusing on iodine supplementation is key to calming autoimmunity.

 Many of my clients find that identifying gut imbalances, like infections, dysbiosis, or leaky gut can often be part of the cause(s) of their symptoms.
-If you’ve already tried eating right, various supplements, medications, and had lab tests done, but still feel lost and frustrated with your symptoms, you may want to look into gut testing.
-This is something else we can explore together inside my 1:1 Thyroid Health Reviews.
+If you’ve already tried eating right, various supplements, medications, and had lab tests done, but still feel lost and frustrated with your symptoms, you may want to look into supporting your gut with expert guidance.
+This is something else we can explore together inside my 1:1 programme, Energised Thyroid, or Behind the Numbers Reviews.

 How Much Iodine Is Too Much?